-Since 1961, the CSU has provided an affordable, accessible, and high-quality education to 3 million graduates around the state of California.
+Since 1961, the CSU has provided an affordable, accessible, and high-quality education to more than 3.4 million graduates throughout California.
 While each campus is unique based on its curricular specialties, location and campus culture, every CSU is distinguished for the quality of its educational programs.
 All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
 Through leading-edge programs, superior teaching and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.